Xunnamius/black-flag/packages/extensions/README.md

 > ⪢ API reference: [`withBuilderExtensions`][5]

+> [!WARNING]
+>
+> Many of the examples in this documentation are using hyphen characters
+> followed by a [word joiner character][6] to prevent breaking example awkwardly
+> across lines.
+Be cautious copying and pasting examples.

 This function enables several additional options-related units of functionality via analysis of the returned options configuration object and the parsed command line arguments (i.e. `argv`).